-The plants using CETO technology will have the least visual impact as most of the plant infrastructure and equipment is submerged.
+The plants using CETO technology has the least visual impact as most of the plant infrastructure and equipment is submerged.

-The project will reduce greenhouse gas emissions of more than 500,000t over its entire life.
+The project is expected to reduce greenhouse gas emissions of more than 500,000t over its entire life.
 A unique feature of the CETO technology is that it is fully submerged underwater and also attracts marine life.

 Grid network at HMAS Stirling

 In July 2012, Carnegie and the Australian Department of Defence signed a power supply and purchase agreement, which gives it all the rights to purchase the electricity generated by the project.

 The power will be transmitted to the grid network at HMAS Stirling.

 Mt Mercer wind farm is a 131MW wind project being developed in Victoria, Australia.

 Clements Gap Wind Farm (CGWF) is the 11th wind farm built in South Australia.